vzhou842/victorzhou.com/content/posts/2019-02-15-why-webpack.md

 However, this didn’t fix the Dependencies problem: I still had to manually order files to satisfy all dependencies.
 To make matters worse, I now also had to care about stuff like not using `playSingleplayer` before assigning it.

-> One of the more interesting bugs I’ve fixed in my time was a result of this IIFE bundling — [want to see if you can spot it](https://victorzhou.com/blog/a-javascript-bug-i-had-once/)?
+> One of the more interesting bugs I’ve fixed in my time was a result of this IIFE bundling — [**want to see if you can spot it**](https://victorzhou.com/blog/a-javascript-bug-i-had-once/)?

 ## Stage 4: Webpack